peter88213/nvhelp-en/source/plotting.rst

 -  Each plot point can be assigned to exactly one scene.
 -  Any number of plot points can be assigned to each scene.

-The association of scenes and plot points is shown in the “Plot” column of the tree view.
+The association of scenes and plot points is shown in the "Plot" column of the tree view.

 You can use plot lines to establish named connections between scenes, such as